 Our commitment: continuous improvement

 Managing our environmental footprint, improving our energy efficiency and reducing our emissions are all important improvement objectives for Total.
-For this reason, we have deployed an Environmental Management System (EMS) at nearly 300 sites that complies with ISO 14001, which provides a framework for achieving continuous improvement in environmental performance.
+For this reason, we have deployed an Environmental Management System (EMS) at more than 250 sites that complies with ISO 14001:2015, which provides a framework for achieving continuous improvement in environmental performance.
 The EMS helps us evaluate our performance, collect feedback and see where we stand in relation to our objectives so that we can continuously improve our environmental engineering approach.

 At Total, transparency is not only a guarantee of improvement, it is also a requirement.
-We have retained Ernst & Young to conduct an independent verification of our environmental reporting.
+We have retained EY to conduct an independent verification of our environmental reporting.

 Lastly, in protecting the environment, we get to know the environment better.
 Each year, we devote a substantial portion of our R&D budget to environmental issues.